mariocervera/GlossaryEditor/README.md

 Steps for installation and testing:

 1. Import the plug-ins of this repository (both in the root folder and the DEPENDENCIES folder) into the Eclipse workspace.
-2. Extract the content of the file "dropins.zip" into the "dropins" folder of Eclipse
+2. Extract the content of the file "dropins.zip" into the "dropins" folder of Eclipse.
-3. Run a second instance of Eclipse (Run as -> Eclipse Application)
+3. Run a second instance of Eclipse (Run as -> Eclipse Application).
-4. In this second instance, create a file of type "Glossary"
+4. In this second instance, create a file of type "Glossary".